Nisargs23/Bandit/Writeups.md

 # Writeups
 ## Level 0
-I started with overthewire bandit feeling a little clueless but it got easier to understand pretty soon Level 0 was useful to understand the usage of the ssh command which provides communication over a network.
+I started with overthewire bandit feeling a little clueless but it got easier to understand pretty soon.
+Level 0 was useful to understand the usage of the ssh command which provides communication over a network.
 <img width="578" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/6a16ca6a-245b-4491-8023-4ba8db48af9a">